England-North Yorkshire Flag

 There's some slight uphill lugging to be done with a reasonable view of the river and the local waterworks your reward.
 Down there somewhere are the stepping stones of which there was no recollection.

-The fields lead into a walled track that's being looked back down for more artistic effect.
+The fields lead into a walled track, looked back down on for more artistic effect.
 Turn left at the tree at the top onto an equally walled but broader lane and follow this for half a mile to the village of Thorpe.

-Along the lane and much to the amusement of the kids, there's a sheep with its head in a bucket ha-ha-ha!
+Along the lane and much to the amusement of some kids, there's a sheep with its head in a bucket ha-ha-ha!

 Shouldn't laugh really, it's actually prevention against scratching and biting, physical symptoms of an exanthematous disease caused by a parapoxvirus, probably.